 In 2006, the St. Louis Cardinals ended a title drought of over 25 years by claiming the MLB Championship.
 2006 baseball cards also saw a change that came in the form of rookie card designations.
 Starting with products in 2006 and going forward, official rookie cards, with the rookie card logo, would only be issued after a player appeared on a major league roster.
 Any official cards issued for a player before joining a major league roster would be included as an insert in a separately-numbered subset.
 Due to this change, the rookie card term became even more blurred for baseball cards.
-This is damaging to the hobby because new and less-knowledgeable collectors can be easily confused by players that have “rookie cards” which fall over several years.

 2006 Bowman Chrome saw a major shift as Prospects with no major league experience were given a separate insert set, graying the definitions of what some consider to be rookie cards.
 Key autographs in the set include Prince Fielder, Justin Upton and Alex Gordon.